Aceinna/docs_openrtk/quick_start.rst

           cd c:\pythondriver-win\openrtk_data_parse
           .\openrtk_parse.exe -p ..\data\openrtk_log_20200828_153600

-  Then, the logged binary files are decoded into text files for post-processing analysis.
+  Then, the logged binary files are decoded into text files for post-processing and analysis.

 Note